 - Electrical Injuries — Children playing with outlets and appliances can result in serious injuries.
 Electric shock can cause internal and external burns and, sometimes, death to a small child.

 - Lead Poisoning — Lead found in toys, paint, and soil can cause cognitive problems, irritability, abdominal pain, and fatigue in children, especially if they are young and their bodies are rapidly developing.

 - Mercury Poisoning — Children who have mercury poisoning can experience serious illness, memory loss, and sensory impairment.
 Unborn babies and children are at higher risk of poisoning because their brains are rapidly developing.

 - Paralysis — Infant paralysis from cerebral palsy or a birth injury can lead to a lifetime of suffering.
 Child paralysis from a car accident or a fall at a friend’s house results in years of expensive medical treatment and therapies.

-- School Crosswalk Accidents — School crosswalk accidents that injure children can be caused by distracted drivers, poor supervision, broken traffic lights, and more.
-A child in a crosswalk is unprotected and can suffer severe injuries.
+- School Crosswalk Accidents — Distracted drivers, poor supervision, and broken traffic lights, among other factors, can cause school crosswalk accidents that injure children.
+A child in a crosswalk lacks protection and can sustain severe injuries.

 - Suffocation/Strangulation/Choking — Babies and small children can easily choke, suffocate, and become strangled by everyday household items.
-Improper supervision, as well as defective manufacturing, can contribute to the injuries and fatalities caused by things like blinds and crib accessories.
+Improper supervision, as well as defective manufacturing or product warnings, can contribute to the injuries and fatalities caused by things like blinds and crib accessories.